Undergraduate entry requirements

 - IELTS 7.0 with the writing band no less than 6.0

-- TOEFL iBT 100 (minimum 20 in Speaking and 19 in all other elements)
+- TOEFL iBT 100 (minimum 19 in Writing and Listening, 20 in Reading and 22 in Speaking)

-The minimum English language requirements for BEng Aerospace Engineering are:
+The minimum English language requirements for qualifying year entry for BEng Aerospace Engineering are:

 - IELTS 6.0 with at least 5.5 in each element.

 Your exam grades are very important to us.
 We use exam grades in prioritising applicants, but other things count as well.

 We look at a range of other factors and aim to give everyone an equal opportunity to show their achievements.

 We receive more applications than places we have.
 This means that even if you have the right grades for a course, you might not be offered a place.

 Admissions staff for a course may make one standard offer to all applicants or they may vary the offer.
 This means that some applicants may be made a higher offer and some may be made a lower offer for the same course, depending on their other achievements.

 Minimum age requirements